 Apart from this, your recipient is obviously loaded with a lot of emails throughout the day.
 Just like you, countless eCommerce brands (including your competitors) are reaching out to win them back.

 Subject lines help you stand out from the noise and grab their attention - or in other words, move it away from your competitors.
-In fact - Over a third of the recipients actually open an email just based on the subject line itself.
+In fact-47% of the recipients actually open an email just based on the subject line itself.

 Last, but not least, your potential customers form an opinion of your brand based on your subject lines - yes, it's your first impression.